jmurret/bike-map/README.md

 bike-map
 =======

-A map of on-demand bike vendors in cities around the world.
+A map of on-demand bike vendors in cities around the world using mapbox, react-map-gl, and deck.gl.

 Steps to run:
 --------------------------